kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: NodeSwapEnabled
-  - Components depending on the feature gate: Kubelet
+  - Components depending on the feature gate: API Server, Kubelet
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control